Randomized Controlled Trial

 Study population and setting

-Reported are results from phase 1 and phase 2 clinical trials of a SARS-CoV-2 S protein receptor-binding domain (RBD)-based protein subunit vaccine against COVID-19, ZF2001, manufactured by Anhui Zhifei Longcom Biopharmaceutical.
+This paper reported results from the phase 1 and phase 2 clinical trials of ZF2001, a SARS-CoV-2 S receptor-binding domain (RBD)-based protein subunit vaccine against COVID-19 that is manufactured by Anhui Zhifei Longcom Biopharmaceutical.
 Both trials were randomized, double-blinded, and placebo-controlled.
 The phase 1 study enrolled 50 healthy adults, aged 18-59 into one of three groups: 25 ug vaccine, 50 ug vaccine, or placebo.
 All groups were administered 3 doses 30 days apart.
 The primary endpoint was safety, with the secondary endpoint of immunogenicity.
 Phase 2 studies enrolled 900 participants and included six groups, with three groups receiving 3 doses of either 25 ug vaccine, 50 ug vaccine, or placebo, and 3 groups receiving 2 doses of either 25 ug vaccine, 50 ug vaccine, or placebo.
 Primary endpoints were safety and immunogenicity.
 In both studies, samples were taken at determined intervals to assess immunogenicity.
 Both trials were conducted in China, with phase 1 in Chongqing and Beijing, and Phase 2 in Xiangtan.

 Summary of Main Findings